Focus on Economic Data: U.S. Employment and the Unemployment Rate, February 2012

 Question: Why are there such differences between the demographic groups?

-[Teacher Note: Students may want discuss the breakdown of unemployment by demographic group.
-Almost 24 percent of teenagers (age 16-19) are unemployed and looking for jobs.
+Students: Almost 24 percent of teenagers (age 16-19) are unemployed and looking for jobs.
 What impact might this have on the society and the teenagers?
-Why are there such differences between ethic and racial groups?]
+Why are there such differences between ethic and racial groups?

 Take a look at the unemployment rates for people with different levels of education in February, 2012.
 Do you see a pattern?